Jharaxus/unchained/web3-backend/README.md

 To run this backend locally, you first have to download the foundry tools.
 > This can be done by following the steps described [here](https://book.getfoundry.sh/getting-started/installation)

-Once foundry is setup, run the following commands to load the project:
+Once foundry is setup, run the following command to load the project:
 > forge install

 At this point, running `forge install` should succeed without any error.